18. THE ZOROASTRIAN CENTURIES

 Professor Boyce was quite independent from Greek sources in her insistence upon an archaic date of circa 1500 BCE for the founding prophet.
 At first she couched this radical assessment in terms of 1700-1500 BCE (Zoroastrians, 1979, p.18).
 She was referring to a Stone Age environment.
 This disclosure shocked partisans of the “traditional date” of circa 600 BCE, and even some of those who favoured an earlier dating at circa 1000 BCE.
 The lower or “traditional” date was urged by Professor Walter B. Henning in his Zoroaster, Politician or Witch-doctor?
 (1951).

-The origin of the traditional date has been traced to Greek attributions which were assimilated by the Zoroastrian priesthood (Boyce, Antiquity and Constant Vigour, p.
+The origin of the traditional date has been traced to Greek attributions assimilated by the Zoroastrian priesthood (Boyce, Antiquity and Constant Vigour, p.
 20).
 The fluent calculation of “258 years before Alexander” is often viewed as a limitation of hindsight.

-“Plausible arguments place him (Zarathushtra) anywhere from the 13th century BCE to just before the rise of the Achaemenid empire under Cyrus II the Great in the mid-6th century BCE, with the majority of scholars seeming to favour dates around 1000 BCE, which would place him as a contemporary, at least, of the later Vedic poets” (William W. Malandra, “Zoroastrianism: Historical Review”, 2005, Encyclopaedia Iranica online).
+Plausible arguments place him (Zarathushtra) anywhere from the 13th century BCE to just before the rise of the Achaemenid empire under Cyrus II the Great in the mid-6th century BCE, with the majority of scholars seeming to favour dates around 1000 BCE, which would place him as a contemporary, at least, of the later Vedic poets.
+(William W. Malandra, “Zoroastrianism: Historical Review”, 2005, Encyclopaedia Iranica online)

 The elusive homeland of Zarathushtra is named in the Avesta as Airyanem Vaejah.
-All attempts to trace this factor in a geographical context are so far considered tentative by the consensus of scholarly opinion.
+All attempts to trace this factor, in a geographical context, are so far considered tentative by the consensus of scholarly opinion.
 Earlier theories about Media (in West Iran) have dropped from favour.
 Media is not mentioned in the Avesta, and nor are the Medes or Persians, these being tribal communities of the Western sector.
 Current suggestions relate to Eastern Iran and Central Asia (a huge territory including Afghanistan), the list here encompassing Bactria, Khwarezm, and other regions.
 Many antique place-names cannot be found on modern maps.

 Professor Boyce favoured the steppelands of Central Asia, noted for archaic sites exhumed by Soviet archaeologists.
 The phase she indicated was prior to the migrations onto the Iranian plateau.
 The Gathas are said to describe a pastoralist society of priests and herdsmen (or farmers).
 Fixed settlements are implied for the way of life involved in a “pre-nomadic period.”